-Specific Traffic Management Plans (TMP) will be developed in accordance with the Transport Management Plan (EPR T2) to address movement of all modes of transport including cycle and pedestrians, around and within the project site compound.
+Specific Traffic Management Plans (TMP) will be developed in accordance with the Transport Management Plan (EPR T2) to address movement of all modes of transport including cycle and pedestrians, around and within the Construction Compound.

 Traffic controllers will be used to assist access to and from the site as required.